pappikatla/readyplayerone/index.md

 - The base clock speed for the gtx 970 is around 1050MHz[VR3]
 - The base clock speed for the i5-4950 is 3.3GHz [VR4]
 - 8 GBs of RAM needed
+- Average size of desktop 18 inches tall, 8 inches wide, and 24-30 inches deep [VR11].

 Current specs of a smartphone:
 - Current phones have around 1.8-2Ghz processor speed [VR5]
 - Many phones have 4GBs of RAM [VR5]
 - Currently smart phones don’t use dedicated graphics cards and instead use on board chips such as the Adreno 530 found in many high end android phones, and it has a processing clock speed around 650 MHz [VR6].
+- Average size of a smartphone, screen size around 5.3-5.4 inches and .3-.4 inches deep [VR12].

   ![[11]](assets/mobileprocessingtime.jpeg)
 <sup><sub> https://www.androidauthority.com/smartphone-performance-improvements-timeline-626109/ <sub><sup>